beeleebow/bradbow.com/posts/2017-09-22-total_v_partial_functions.md

 }
 </code></pre>

 The domain of the <code class="language-csharp">AddProductToCart</code> function is all integers (or at least all 32-bit integers).
-It's co-domain is the set of values that populate the C# `decimal` type.
-But `AddProductToCart` will only return a value from it's co-domain for some special set of values from it's domain.
-When the `productId` does not resolve to an existing product an exception is thrown and no value is returned at all.
-This makes `AddProductToCart` a **partial** function.
+It's co-domain is the set of values that populate the C# <code class=language-csharp>decimal</code> type.
+But <code class=language-csharp>AddProductToCart</code> will only return a value from it's co-domain for some special set of values from it's domain.
+When the <code class=language-csharp>productId</code> does not resolve to an existing product an exception is thrown and no value is returned at all.
+This makes <code class=language-csharp>AddProductToCart</code> a **partial** function.

 > Partial functions are functions that do not map every value in their domain to a value in their co-domain.